Dog desexing cost: Understanding neutering and spaying expenses

 There are many terms to describe the desexing process: sterilising, fixing, spaying, neutering, and castrating are some of the commoner ones.
 The outcome is always the same – the dog will no longer be sexually productive.
 This is a permanent procedure that cannot be reversed.
 Males will no longer be able to impregnate a female.
 Females will no longer come on heat and cannot become pregnant.

 The procedure for desexing male dogs it is called neutering or castration.
-The testicles, which produce the dog’s sperm and are the primary source of the male sex hormone testosterone, are removed, It is a shorter and less complicated operation than female desexing.
-The procedure is done under anaesthetic.
+The testicles, which produce the dog’s sperm and are the primary source of the male sex hormone testosterone, are removed, Castration is a shorter and less complicated operation than female desexing.
+The procedure is done under general anaesthetic.

 The procedure for desexing female dogs is called spaying and it entails the removal of the dog’s uterus and ovaries.
-Although it is a standard procedure, it is a major surgery that is performed under full anaesthetic and requires hospitalisation.
+Although it is a standard procedure, it is a major surgery since it usually involves an incision to enter the abdomen for removal of these organs.
+It is usually a day procedure performed under general anaesthetic.

 The risks of desexing procedures

 As dog desexing is a standard procedure, the risk of complications is low.
-However, complications can occur if the wound gets infected, and in very rare cases the opening of the abdomen during the spaying procedure can cause haemorrhaging.
+However, complications can occur if the wound gets infected, and in very rare cases the removal of the uterus/ovaries during the spay procedure can result in significant blood loss.
 Anaesthesia also has its own inherent risks.

 Unsure how serious it is?